HearyShen/SEULogin/README.md

 ## 3  Notes

 The IP address of your host may change after logout.
-You can use [IPMailAlert](https://github.com/HearyShen/IPMailAlert) to keep informed for IP address changes.
+You can use [IPMailAlert](https://github.com/HearyShen/IPMailAlert) to keep informed of your latest IP address.